Checker Motors Corporation: Model A2 (1946)

 Checker rapidly developed a replacement for the Model A, combining the chassis and engine configuration of the original Model A with the Dietrich-designed body of the Model D. The resulting vehicle was called the Model A2.
 The body passenger compartment of the A2 is virtually identical to the Model D, the only difference being the length of the front clip, which was redesign to be configured for a front inline Continental 6-cylinder flathead engine and rear wheel drive configuration of the Model A. The Checker A2 dimensions were consistent with most large US produced automobiles at a total length of 205.5 in riding on a wheelbase of 124 in.

 The Model A2 was developed in less than one year and was introduced to the public on December 15, 1946, in Automotive Industries Magazine.
 Checker's partnership with A-C-D in the 1930s had included sharing engineering talent.
 Herb Snow, the vice-president of engineering for Auburn, previously had introduced a rear-drive ladder frame chassis with an X-shaped brace in 1931 with the Auburn 8-98.
 Snow would later use a similar X-braced ladder frame under the Checker A2.
 Despite the limited time and fast-paced development time the patented X-Frame continued to set the bar for purpose built taxis.
-The A2 was a stylish car with pontoon fenders that flowed into the doors, a classic long hood and curvaceous passenger cabin.
+The A2 featured pontoon fenders that flowed into the doors, a classic long hood and curvaceous passenger cabin.
 The body line behind the windshield was comparable with the styling on other classic cars of the period.
 Missing from the Model A were the driver roof vent, the glass roof and the landaulet opening roof.